access-ci-org/access-oauth-mapfile/docs/README.md

 Each entry maps an XSEDE OAuth identity of the form {xsede_username}@xsede.org to the corresponding local username on a specific XSEDE resource.
 An XSEDE OAuth identity may have multiple lines mapping it to different local usernames.
 The mapping information comes from the XSEDE Central Database (XCDB) and is accessed by this software through an API.

 XSEDE's Globus Connect Server (GCS) v5.4+ and other tools use these mappings to access local resources as the authenticated user.

 ## Install

-Choose either RPM or TAR install
+Choose either RPM or TAR install.

 #### RPM Install